 As the market for green hosting grows there are many more options than just a few years ago, so I highly recommend doing your own research.

-We are not specifically endorsing any particular hosts here, but a few hosts that our team and friends in the industry have had good experiences with include Positive Internet, Raidboxes, Wunderism, Krystal Hosting, Kualo and Data Center Light.
-Google Cloud Platform is also a popular option, along with the numerous specialist hosts that operate from its platform such as WP Engine and Kinsta.
+We are not specifically endorsing any particular hosts here, but a few hosts that our team and friends in the industry have had good experiences with, and who have made public commitments to sustainability, include Positive Internet, Raidboxes, Wunderism, Krystal Hosting and Kualo.

 Whatever host you think meets your functional requirements, check out their sustainability credentials and ask them about their approach.
 The more people that ask, the more they’ll know that it is something that their customers care about.